-Learn the fundamentals of technical writing and how this style differs from other types of documentation.
-Students create clear and concise technical documents that are representative of those that are required when working in the technical field.
-Students learn how to organize and present technical information, illustrate documents, define and describe technical objects and processes, and create routine reports.
-Students also learn how to prepare communications for prospective employers and give short, informative presentations to small groups.
+This course emphasizes clear, correct and concise technical writing in the electronics field.
+Students learn how to organize technical information, illustrate documents, define and describe technical objects and processes, write routine letters, memos and instructions, laboratory reports and an operating manual.
+Students also write a resume and an application letter for the co-op work placement, and give short, informative presentations to small groups.